 Deciding to become a better ballroom dancer is a great idea.
 Furthermore, it doesn’t have to be difficult, time-consuming, or expensive.
 In fact, these 5 easy activities will help you look and feel good on the dance floor.
 It’s the little things that mean a lot when you decide to become a better ballroom dancer.

 1. Become a strong leader.

-A painless method to get the proper feeling of a good frame would be to practice leading by dancing with a chair.
+One way to get the feeling of a good frame is to practice leading by dancing with a chair.
 “Huh?
 Dancing with a chair?
 How does that go?”
-Well, it’s one of those ridiculously simple things that’ll have you slapping your forehead saying, “Duh“.
+Well, it’s one of those ridiculously simple things that’ll have you slapping your forehead saying, “Duh.”